charlieding/BattleShip-Selenium-Automation/README.md

 BattleShip-Selenium-Automation Code
 /**Note: This requires firefox and selenium plugin installation
 * This was my thinking out of the box solution to this problem.
+I trying to use a radically different approach than anyone else.
 I did not have a chance to optimize a solution, rather this is just "A" solution.
+If I had more time, this solution can be easily optimized via JAVA extensions available in Selenium IDE.
 **/
 ==============================